 The Beatles were due onstage at 10.45pm but the other acts’ sets were cut so they could go on 45 minutes earlier.
 Outside the Paramount Theatre 200 police officers attempted to control 100,000 fans.

-Tickets for the concert had each been sold for $100 to a combination of young fans and New York's wealthy elite; and 3,682 people were in attendance.
+Tickets for the concert had been sold for up to $100, to a combination of young fans and New York’s wealthy elite; and 3,682 people were in attendance.
 Ed Sullivan paid a backstage visit to The Beatles, and Gloria Steinem was reporting for Cosmopolitan magazine.

 Afterwards the group stayed at the Riviera Motel near John F Kennedy International Airport.
 They were accompanied by Bob Dylan and his manager Albert Grossman.
 A month earlier, at New York’s Delmonico Hotel, Dylan had turned The Beatles on to cannabis.

 During the evening The Beatles’ press officer Derek Taylor had an argument with manager Brian Epstein.

 By the end of the US tour in September, Brian and I had a falling out.
 We actually fell out a lot, because I still had an independent spirit.
 I knew about trade-union rights and holidays and speaking your mind and that sort of thing.
 I knew also about blundering into situations which were not tactful, making commitments for one or other of them which, really, only a manager should do: ‘Sure, John can give away a South Australian opal on camera.’ – ‘Well, that’s an engagement,’ Brian said.
 ‘How dare you commit John to giving away a South Australian opal on camera?’ – ‘I didn’t realise.’ – ‘Well, you should have realised.
 You’re usurping your power, and I didn’t hire you for that, I hired you for this; you shouldn’t be working with the boys, anyway, you should be with me all the time.’ – ‘Oh, this is crazy, I’m off!’